emzap79/scripts/README.md

 Since I maintain my repo for fun, I want to point out you're using every script on your own risk... :octocat: Shouldn't do no harm though!

+## Usage
+Clone this repo and drop the scripts in your ~/bin directory.
+Make them executable with `chmod 755 ~/bin/<script>` and send me any type of comments and/or issues.

 ## License Agreement
 "THE BEER-WARE LICENSE" (Revision 42):